The page has been translated by Gen AI.

 Reference

-1. Click on the menu for all services > Container > Kubernetes Engine.
-It moves to the Service Home page of Kubernetes Engine.
+1. All Services > Container > Kubernetes Engine Click the menu.
+Navigate to the Service Home page of Kubernetes Engine.

-4. Deployment List page, select the item you want to check the detailed information.
-It moves to the Deployment Details page.
+4. Select the item you want to view detailed information for on the Deployment List page.
+You will be taken to the Deployment Details page.

-Detailed Description
+Detailed description

-Detailed InformationCheck detailed information of deployment
+Detailed InformationCan check detailed information of deployment

-• Click the Edit button, modify the resource, and then click the Save button to apply the changes
+• Click the Edit button, modify the resource, then click the Save button to apply the changes

-EventCheck the event that occurred within the deployment
+EventCheck events that occurred within the deployment

-PodCheck pod information of deployment
+PodCheck the pod information of the deployment

-• Pod is the smallest computing unit that can be created, managed, and deployed in Kubernetes Engine
+• Pod (pod) is the smallest computing unit that can be created, managed, and deployed in Kubernetes Engine

 Metadata InformationCheck the metadata information of the deployment

-Object InformationCheck object information of deployment
+Object InformationCheck the object information of the deployment

 Table.
-Deployment details items
+Deployment detailed information items

-Deleting Deployment
+Delete Deployment

-To delete a deployment, follow these steps.
+To delete the deployment, follow these steps.

-4. Deployment List page, select the item you want to delete.
-It moves to the Deployment Details page.
+4. Select the item you want to delete on the Deployment List page.
+Go to the Deployment Details page.

 Caution